Are You Consumed with Weight Loss?

-But, if you’ve got this weight, healthy eating, and gym thing down pat, you’re probably tickled at how crowded a gym is in early January.
+But, if you’ve got this weight, healthy eating, and gym thing down pat, you’re probably tickled at how crowded a gym is in January.
 Perhaps you’ve even had to wait longer for your favorite exercise machine – with the newbies and all.

 So, why are we so consumed with weight loss?
 Is our real problem stubborn belly fat or flabby arms?

 As we, the body of Christ, take a deeper look at this thing, I think there’s a very specific reason why losing weight dominates the “new year”, “new beginnings”, “new me” departments.
 Let’s dissect this mindset…

 Did you know that the weights on your heart can put extra weight around your gut?

 Does your heavy heart easily seek comfort in fried, fatty foods, decadent desserts, and/or salty treats?